czhou578/autoresearch/program.md

 **What you CAN do:**
 - Modify `train.py` — this is the only file you edit.
 Everything is fair game: model architecture layers, optimizer, hyperparameters, training loop, batch size, model size, etc. Do not edit the Dataloader or the data preparation logic!
 In addition, do not throw away the overall model architecture as defined in the comments at the top of the training file.

 - Create log files for each agent to track the progress of each training runs.
+- Divide the GPU resources up for the number of agents.
+Run commands to check hardware utilization after the completion of each trial before starting the next trial.

 **What you CANNOT do:**
 - Install new packages or add dependencies.
 You can only use what's already in `requirements.txt`.
 - Modify the evaluation harness.
 The `evaluate_test_set` function in `train.py` is the ground truth metric.
 - Create a bunch of non logging related files or other files that are not necessary for evaluating or analzying the overall experiment.
 - Run any of the experiments on CPU.
-Divide the GPU resources up for the number of agents.

 **The goal is simple: get the lowest loss.** Since the time budget is fixed, you don't need to worry about training time — it's always 5 minutes.
 Everything is fair game: change the architecture, the optimizer, the hyperparameters, the batch size, the model size.
 The only constraint is that the code runs without crashing and finishes within the time budget.